 I practiced law for several years before embarking on a career in behavioral healthcare.
 The new journey began at wilderness therapy programs located in Utah and Colorado, where I worked as a field instructor and guide for young people with addictions and related disorders.
 I received my Masters in Social Work from Arizona State University, and then continued my counseling career at The Meadows, a globally recognized program for treatment of trauma, addictions, and co-occurring disorders.

 At The Meadows, I was trained by leading experts in the field and specialized in family therapy, addiction recovery, developmental trauma, trauma resolution, anxiety, depression, co-dependence, and self-esteem, among other areas.
 To become a “Meadows-trained” therapist, I also completed Post-Induction Training ("PIT" training) with Pia Mellody.
-Later I completed the Certificate in Traumatic Stress Studies program, which was facilitated by Bessel van der Kolk through the Trauma Center at Justice Research Institute in Boston.
-Today I am continuing my professional development by participating in Peter Levine's Somatic Experiencing® Professional Training through the SE Trauma Institute.
+Later I advanced my professional trauma therapy training by completing the Certificate in Traumatic Stress Studies program, which was facilitated by Bessel van der Kolk through the Trauma Center at Justice Resource Institute in Boston.
+Additionally, I have completed a three-year professional training program to become a certified Somatic Experiencing® Practitioner, and I am continuing my professional development by participating in ongoing professional training on NeuroAffective Relational Model.

 I am currently integrating all of my experience and training into my work with clients in my private practice located in Scottsdale and Phoenix, Arizona.
 My approach to therapy includes not only ‘top-down’ interventions which address the cognitive or thinking parts of the mind, but also a “bottom-up,” body-centered, experiential focus which helps with regulation of the entire nervous system.